dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

-In other words, when a class has a primary constructor, each of the initializing expressions of a non-late instance variable has the same declarations in scope as the initializer list would have if it had been a regular (non-declaring) constructor in the body.
+In other words, when a class has a primary constructor, each of the initializing expressions of a non-late instance variable has the same declarations in scope as the initializer list would have if it had been a regular constructor in the body.
 This is convenient, and it makes refactorings from one to another kind of constructor simpler and safer.

 ```dart
 // Current syntax.